bier-karsten/woocommerce_language_icon_reviews/README.md

-# WooCommerce lnguage icon reviews
+# WooCommerce language icon reviews
 WP/WooCommerce plugin that adds the country flag of a review's author to the author's name

 ## What it does